WorldWideTelescope/worldwide-telescope-data-guide/content/data-file-formats/collections/index.md

 # Communities

+{% warning() %}
+This content is extremely outdated.
+The Communities functionality is not currently recommended for use.
+{% end %}

-Communities are the primary way in which AAS WorldWide Telescope users can share data and tours with each other.
+Communities are the primary way in which WorldWide Telescope users can share data and tours with each other.
 Communities can be made by any user, but typically are individuals or organizations, such as planetariums, science centers, astronomy clubs, magazines, bloggers, schools, classes, and for class